1. Mold

 Protecting Your Home from Outdoor Black Mold: What You Need to Know

-When it comes to homeownership, one of the most important tasks is making sure your home remains safe and secure.
-Unfortunately, black mold outside of the house can be a major problem many people face without even realizing it.
 Black mold grows in damp areas and thrives on organic materials such as wood or paper-based products; therefore, any area with moisture near these items is susceptible to an infestation.

-Identifying the causes and signs of black mold exposure will help you take preventative measures before more serious damage occurs.
-In this blog post, we’ll discuss what exactly black mold is, common causes for its growth outdoors around your property line or foundation walls, symptoms associated with exposure, so you know when there may be a potential issue at hand, tips for cleaning up existing outdoor black mold yourself if necessary, as well as professional services available, should things become too severe.
+In this blog post, we’ll discuss what exactly black mold is, common causes for its growth outdoors around your property line or foundation walls, symptoms associated with exposure so you know when there may be a potential issue at hand, tips for cleaning up existing outdoor black mold yourself if necessary, as well as professional services available, should things become too severe.

 Causes of Black Mold Outside the Home